-Cast iron bathtubs have been installed in homes since the late 19th century and they’re still extremely popular today due to their durability, ability to retain heat, resistance to chipping, and classic look.
-They require little maintenance, they’ll last forever, and they’re a great investment for any home.
+People have been installing cast iron bathtubs in their homes since the late 19th century, and they’re still prevalent today due to their durability, ability to retain heat, resistance to chipping, and classic look.
+They require little maintenance, they’ll last forever, and they’re an excellent investment for any home.

 Besides being more expensive than other bathtub materials, cast iron has one major downside; it’s extremely heavy.
 If you plan on installing a cast iron bathtub in an upstairs bathroom, you need to ensure that your floor can support its weight.

 So how much do cast iron bathtubs actually weigh?

 Cast iron bathtubs typically weigh between 240 and 500 pounds; however, the actual weight depends on the size and type of bathtub.

 - Alcove cast iron bathtubs are usually 60 inches long, hold 32 gallons of water, and weigh 320 pounds on average.

 - Freestanding cast iron bathtubs are 60 to 75 inches long, hold up to 82 gallons of water, and weigh an average of 385 pounds; however, large ones can weigh up to 500 pounds.

 - Petite freestanding cast iron bathtubs are 45 to 55 inches long, hold 32 gallons of water, and weigh 250 pounds on average.

 I’m assuming that you’re reading this article because you’re trying to determine whether your floor is strong enough to support the weight of a cast iron bathtub.
 If that’s the case, you need to consider the weight of the bathtub plus the weight of the water and the people that will be bathing in it.